PhilboBaggins/inkplate-10-mount-laser-cut/README.md

 The mount is intended to be stuck to a wall or other surface using the double sided tape.
 However, it would be a simple matter to add screw holes to the design if you want to mount the Inkplate by drilling holes in your wall.

+Note that the mounting holes on the Inkplate 10 are not equidistant from the edges of the PCB, so the mount is not symmetrical.
+The design of this mounting plate follows the dimensions of the Inkplate 10 PCB, so it is not symmetrical either.

 Top layer
 ---------